 No biological control agents are available to control this pathogen.
 Prophylactic spray of neem oil, jatropha oil or mustard oil results in less severity of the disease and better grain yield in comparison to control plot.

 Always consider an integrated approach with preventive measures together with biological treatmetns if available.
 Seed treatments with phenylmercury acetate and diclobutrazole have been used to reduce the transmission via seeds.
 Foliar application of fungicides just after the appearance of symptoms, followed by two more sprays at 10-day intervals reduces the incidence and severity of the disease.
-Flutriafol, metalaxyl or tridemorph could be recommended for the management of lentil rust.
+Flutriafol, metalaxyl could be recommended for the management of lentil rust.
 Other products include formulation that contain mancozeb, chlorothalonil and copper.